apnadkarni/blt/man/graph.rst

     axes are displayed tightly.
 If *boolean* is true, the axis range is "loose".
 The default is "0".

-  **-majorticks** *majorList*
+  **-majorticks** *tickList*

     Specifies where to display major axis ticks.
-You can use this option to display ticks at non-uniform intervals.  *MajorList* is a list of axis coordinates designating the location of major ticks.
+You can use this option to display ticks at non-uniform intervals.  *TickList* is a list of coordinates along the axis designating where major ticks will be drawn.
     No minor ticks are drawn.
-If *majorList* is "", major ticks will be automatically computed.
+If *tickList* is "", major ticks will be automatically computed.
 The default is "".

-  **-max** *value*
+  **-max** *maxValue*

-    Sets the maximum limit of *axisName*.
-Any data point greater than *value* is not displayed.
-If *value* is "", the maximum limit is calculated using the largest data value.
+    Specifies the maximum limit of *axisName*, clipping elements using *axisName*.
+Any data point greater than *maxValue* is not displayed.
+    If *maxValue* is "", the maximum limit is calculated using the largest value of all the elements mapped to *axisName*.
 The default is "".

-  **-min** *value*
+  **-min** *minValue*

-   Sets the minimum limit of *axisName*.
-Any data point less than *value* is not displayed.
-If *value* is "", the minimum limit is calculated using the smallest data value.
+    Specifies the minimum limit of *axisName*, clipping elements using *axisName*.
+Any data point less than *minValue* is not displayed.
+If *minValue* is "", the minimum limit is calculated using the smallest value of all the elements mapped to *axisName*.
 The default is "".

-  **-minorticks** *minorList*
+  **-minorticks** *tickList*

     Specifies where to display minor axis ticks.
-You can use this option to display minor ticks at non-uniform intervals. *MinorList* is a list of real values, ranging from 0.0 to 1.0, designating the placement of a minor tick.
+You can use this option to display minor ticks at non-uniform intervals. *TickList* is a list of real values, ranging from 0.0 to 1.0, designating the placement of a minor tick.
 No minor ticks are drawn if the **-majortick** option is also set.
-If *minorList* is "", minor ticks will be automatically computed.
+If *tickList* is "" then the minor ticks are automatically computed.
 The default is "".

-  **-rotate** *theta*
+  **-rotate** *numDegrees*

-   Specifies the how many degrees to rotate the axis tick labels.  *Theta* is a real value representing the number of degrees to rotate the tick labels.
-The default is "0.0" degrees.
+   Specifies the how many degrees to rotate the axis tick labels.
+   *NumDegrees* is a real value representing the number of degrees to rotate the tick labels.
+The default is "0.0".

+  **-scale** *scaleValue*
+   Specifies the scale of *axisName*. *ScaleValue* can be one of the following.

+    **linear**
+      Indicates that the scale of the axis is linear.

+    **log**
+      Indicates that the scale of the axis is logarithmic.

+    **time**
+      Indicates that the axis scale is time.
+The data values on the axis are in assumed to be in seconds.

   **-scrollcommand** *command*

-   Specify the prefix for a command used to communicate with scrollbars for this axis, such as \fI.sbar set\fP.
+    Specify the prefix for a command used to communicate with scrollbars for this axis.

-  **-scrollmax** *value*
+  **-scrollmax** *maxValue*

     Sets the maximum limit of the axis scroll region.
-If *value* is "", the maximum limit is calculated using the largest data value.
+If *maxValue* is "", the maximum limit is calculated using the largest data value.
 The default is "".

-  **-scrollmin** *value*
+  **-scrollmin** *minValue*

     Sets the minimum limit of axis scroll region.
-If *value* is "", the minimum limit is calculated using the smallest data value.
+If *minValue* is "", the minimum limit is calculated using the smallest data value.
 The default is "".

   **-showticks** *boolean*

     Indicates whether axis ticks should be drawn.
 If *boolean* is true, ticks are drawn.
 If false, only the axis line is drawn.
 The default is "1".

-  **-stepsize** *value*
+  **-stepsize** *stepValue*

     Specifies the interval between major axis ticks.
-If *value* isn't a valid interval (must be less than the axis range), the request is ignored and the step size is automatically calculated.
+If *stepValue* isn't a valid interval (it must be less than the axis range), the request is ignored and the step size is automatically calculated.

   **-subdivisions** *number*